davemo88/ggez-multiplayer/README.md

 # GGEZ Multiplayer Template

-This implements a basic client / server multiplayer setup using `ggez` on the client and websocket communcation with a `warp` gameserver.
+This implements a basic client / server multiplayer setup using `ggez` on the client and websocket communcation with a `warp` server.

 `server` app manages the gamestate, sends updates to clients, and handles inbound player input
 `client` app runs ggez event loop, handles inbound server updates, and sends input to the server